 University Explorations is the university’s general education program.
 General education is a vital part of a student’s course of study at Saint Leo University, as it informs, deepens, and extends learning beyond the major.

 Through a topical focus, University Explorations courses demonstrate the relevance of the liberal arts and sciences to today’s world, cultivating in students essential skills in critical thinking and decision making, effective communication, problem solving, analysis, and creativity.

 The curriculum consists of 42 credit hours comprised of the following:

-- 12 credits of foundational learning
+- 12 credits from Foundation Courses

 - 30 credits hours spread over five learning clusters representing the liberal arts and sciences

 Visit the course catalog for a complete description of our University Explorations program.

 Foundation courses in writing, mathematics and computer science prepare students to deal effectively with the rest of their coursework at Saint Leo University.
 These essential courses lay the groundwork for undergraduate students to succeed by providing them with the basic skills and tools that are required in upper-level courses.
 They consist of:

 - ENG 121 - Academic Writing I (3 credits)